ZBar/ZBar/iphone/doc/camera.rst

 ----------------------

-:class:`ZBarReaderViewController` is a relatively thin wrapper around a :class:`ZBarReaderView`; it is possible to use the view directly.
-You will lose the automatic fallback for iOS 3.1 and some of the simulator hooks, so this approach is not currently recommended (or well tested).
+:class:`ZBarReaderViewController` is a relatively thin wrapper around a :class:`ZBarReaderView`; it is possible to use the view directly, even from Interface Builder.
+You will lose the automatic fallback for iOS 3.1 and some of the simulator and rotation hooks.
+The documentation is also less complete, so you need to be able to UTSL.
+See the :file:`EmbedReader` sample for a working example.

 Using the ZBarCaptureReader